We know what you're going through

 This topic will introduce you to some of the common types of problematic thinking and give you the strategies to challenge and reframe your negative thoughts.

 Cognitive Behavioural Therapy identifies how our negative thoughts impact on emotion and behaviour.

 This topic will help you learn how to reframe those negative thoughts into more constructive, compassionate and realistic alternatives.

 Procrastination can give us short-term relief but often leads to long-term negative consequences.

 In this topic, we will explore procrastination, encourage you to reflect on your own experiences of procrastination and suggest strategies for tackling it.

 Here's an example of the expert audio guides Companion offers in over 40 different topics.

 Discover how CBT can help us by learning about core beliefs, automatic thinking and the aims of CBT.

-You can explore the entire Companion collection including it's guides, tools and exercises during your free trial.
+You can explore the entire Companion collection including our audio guides, mental wellbeing plans and online workshops during your free trial.

 Discovering healthier thinking